 Book a consultation for the treatment of lines and wrinkles right here on Glowday, the UK's biggest aesthetics treatments website.

-The most important thing you can do before going ahead and booking a Botox appointment is to make sure the practitioner is medically qualified.
+The most important thing you can do before going ahead and booking a wrinkle-relaxing appointment is to make sure the practitioner is appropriately qualified.
 There are tonnes of people out there offering cheap anti-wrinkle treatment, which is a terrifying thought.
 Don’t let anyone with a needle near your face if they don’t have the qualifications and experience that will enable them to do a great job.
-On Glowday, we ONLY list medically qualified practitioners, so you can search for Botox in your area, knowing you're in safe hands.
+On Glowday, we ONLY list medically qualified practitioners, so you can search for a practitioner in your area, knowing you're in safe hands.

 Find out more about the importance of selecting a medically qualified practitioner in our handy article.
 There are too many botched Botox stories out there.
 Don’t be the next!

-Anti-wrinkle treatments like Botox are relatively uncomplicated, but as with any cosmetic treatment, there is always the chance of side effects.
+Anti-wrinkle treatments are relatively uncomplicated, but as with any medical aesthetic treatment, there is always the chance of side effects.
 The most common side effects after Botox injections are mild swelling, a little bit of bleeding in the treated area and a short-lasting headache.

 Oh, and a toughy, I know, but avoid that glass of wine/ gin and tonic/ any other alcoholic drink 24 hours before your appointment.
 This should help prevent bruising as much as possible.

 Many practitioners will want to see you after a couple of weeks to check how you are getting on post-treatment.
-This is a good opportunity for you to address any concerns and see whether the Botox is doing its job.
+This is a good opportunity for you to address any concerns and see whether the dose you've been given is appropriate.

 For a comprehensive look at anti-wrinkle treatments, take a look at our handy treatment guide.